AdobeDocs/experience-manager-65.es-ES/help/sites-developing/developing-components.md

 >
 >When working with AEM there are several methods of managing the configuration settings for such services.
 See [Configuring OSGi](/help/sites-deploying/configuring-osgi.md) for more details and the recommended practices.

-## Activación y adición del componente al sistema de párrafos {#enabling-and-adding-your-component-to-the-paragraph-system}
+## Habilitar y Añadir el componente en el sistema de párrafos {#enabling-and-adding-your-component-to-the-paragraph-system}

 Una vez desarrollado el componente, debe habilitarse para su uso en un sistema de párrafos adecuado, de modo que pueda utilizarse en las páginas requeridas.